Posted On May 1, 2022 Personal Injury

 Americans lead lives often jam-packed with appointments, plans, and places to be.
 Few of us manage these hectic schedules without falling behind from time to time, if not chronically so.
-The pressure to accomplish the next task and arrive at the next meeting or pick-up on time drives us to press just a little harder on the gas pedal than we might otherwise.
+The pressure to accomplish the next task and arrive at the next meeting on time drives us to press just a little harder on the gas pedal than we might otherwise.

 Some people, however, consciously decide to use their driving as an emotional outlet.
 These people tiptoe dangerously close to, and sometimes cross over, the line between emotional self-control and road rage.
 Speeding serves to vent or validate their anger and frustrations.
 The physical confinement and isolation of a vehicle cabin can even feed into these drivers mistakenly (and dangerously) thinking their speeding has no consequence or effect on others.

 As every driver knows, one consequence of speeding involves consequences enforced by the state.
-It is illegal to speed, and those caught doing it face sanctions for moving violations (such as a ticket, fine, or license suspension.
+It is illegal to speed.
+Those caught doing it face sanctions for moving violations, such as a ticket, fine, or license suspension.

 The law labels as negligent those drivers who violate that duty of care and cause someone else physical or emotional harm.
 A negligent driver will typically owe monetary damages to victims as compensation for their injuries and losses.

-Carrying insurance also does not protect a driver’s personal assets when they cause an accident.
+Carrying insurance also may not protect a driver’s personal assets when they cause an accident.
 If they cause damages that exceed their insurance policy limits and have money, stocks, or other personal property available to pay additional compensation to their victims, then they may have to fork those assets over following a civil judgment.

 Families of the victims of fatal traffic accidents find their lives thrown into turmoil.
 The sudden, tragic loss of a loved one causes profound emotional suffering.
-It can also impose massive financial costs when, for example, the deceased accident victim was the family’s breadwinner or filled a caregiving role that the family can only now fill by hiring someone to help.
+It can also impose massive financial costs when, for example, the deceased accident victim was the family’s breadwinner or filled a caregiving role that the family can now only fill by hiring someone to help.